ecmwf/climetlab/docs/contributing/overview.rst

-  *"CliMetLab provides a common place to share code used in the Weather and Climate community to preprocess data, plot it, and include additional tools, especially for machine leaning purposes."*
+  *"CliMetLab provides a common place to share code used in the Weather and Climate community to preprocess data, plot it, and include additional tools, especially for machine learning purposes."*

 .. warning::